pleabargain/testing-small-and-separate-python-scripts-to-avoid-token-use-overload-with-LLMs/instructions.md

 the input is passed to the ollama function that returns a response in the streamlit app the ollama response is streamed to the user in the streamlit app and saved with a timestamp in a JSON file with the input

+the last five conversation in (conversations.json) is passed to the ollama prompt so that Ollama can use the context of the previous conversations to generate a response

 create a JSON schema for the input and output from user and the ollama response